gverploeg/Traffic_Accidents_Capstone/README.md

 ## Background & Goal:
 Road Traffic Accidents (RTA)s are a major cause of death globally, leading to around 1.25 million deaths annually.
 In the United Kingdom, the UK Department of Transport [(gov.uk)](https://data.gov.uk/dataset/cb7ae6f0-4be6-4935-9277-47e5ce24a11f/road-safety-data) provides detailed statistics about personal injury road accidents, vehicles and casualties involved.
 Most of the statistics are based on road accidents reported to the police (Stats19).

-The goal of this repository is to help emergency services identify the key elements leading to severe accidents, helping staffing needs of where and when they are most needed. hopefully reducing tragedies and statistics alike.
+The goal of this repository is to help emergency services identify the key elements leading to severe accidents, helping determine staffing needs of where and when they are most needed.

 ## Data:

-Data is made up of two datasets that recorded traffic accidents around the UK from 2009-2011 and 2012-2014.
+This data is made up of two datasets that recorded traffic accidents around the UK from 2009-2011 and 2012-2014.
 There are over 900,000 records and over 30 different features.

-Features are broken down into Categorical and Numerical Data.
+The features are broken down into Categorical and Numerical Data.
 After combining datasets and dealing with nulls, I wanted to look at Accident Severity as my target variable.
-Initially, The breakdown for Severity was Fatal, Serious, Slight, so I merged that into a binary severe (1) or not severe / minor (0).
-In  picking Accident Severity as my target, I concluded that I would need to exlude certain features from my analysis that would result from the accident already taking place such as Number of Casualties, Number of Vehicles, and whether attended the scene.
+Initially, the breakdown of Accident_Severity was Fatal, Serious, Slight, so I merged that into a binary severe (1) or not severe / minor (0).
+In picking Accident Severity as my target, I concluded that I would need to exclude certain features from my analysis that would result from the accident already taking place such as Number of Casualties, Number of Vehicles, and whether Police attended the scene.
 The table below shows my sorted and filtered dataframe.

 |   | Accident_Index | Police_Force | Longitude | Latitude  | Accident_Severity | Number_of_Vehicles | Number_of_Casualties | Date   | Time  | Road_Type          | Speed_limit | Weather_Conditions      | Pedestrian_Crossing-Physical_Facilities     | Light_Conditions               | Road_Surface_Conditions | Urban_or_Rural_Area | Did_Police_Officer_Attend_Scene_of_Accident |
 |---|----------------|--------------|-----------|-----------|-------------------|--------------------|----------------------|--------|-------|--------------------|-------------|-------------------------|---------------------------------------------|--------------------------------|-------------------------|---------------------|---------------------------------------------|